-Despite the challenges associated with the COVID-19 pandemic, Deutsche Bank intends to continue executing on its strategy in a disciplined manner in 2021 and beyond, by focusing on improving sustainable profitability by growing revenues in its Core Bank while remaining disciplined on costs and capital.
-Given the continuous progress and the disciplined execution, Deutsche Bank is confident that it is materially on track to meet its 2022 financial targets.
+Despite the remaining challenges associated with the COVID-19 pandemic and the uncertainties associated with the Russian military action against Ukraine, Deutsche Bank intends to continue executing its strategy in a disciplined manner in 2022 and beyond, focusing on improving sustainable profitability by growing revenues in its Core Bank while remaining disciplined on costs and capital.
+Deutsche Bank continues to work towards its 2022 financial targets, supported by its ongoing strategy execution.